CyberSource/cybersource-rest-client-java/docs/ReportDefinitionsApi.md

 String reportDefinitionName = "reportDefinitionName_example"; // String | Name of the Report definition to retrieve String subscriptionType = "subscriptionType_example"; // String | The subscription type for which report definition is required.
 By default the type will be CUSTOM.
 Valid Values: - CLASSIC - CUSTOM - STANDARD
 String reportMimeType = "reportMimeType_example"; // String | The format for which the report definition is required.
 By default the value will be CSV.
 Valid Values: - application/xml - text/csv
-String organizationId = "organizationId_example"; // String | Valid Cybersource Organization Id
+String organizationId = "organizationId_example"; // String | Valid Organization Id
 try {
     ReportingV3ReportDefinitionsNameGet200Response result = apiInstance.getResourceInfoByReportDefinition(reportDefinitionName, subscriptionType, reportMimeType, organizationId);
     System.out.println(result);